Jeannie has been writing online for over 10 years. She covers a wide variety of topics - hobbies, opinions, dating advice, and more!

 The most popular beach in Maryland has to be Ocean City (which also happens to have a spectacular boardwalk).
 There are plenty of those cheesy boardwalk shops and fun things to do all along the boardwalk; it has arcades, mini-golf, plenty of restaurants, and an amusement park.
 For the nightlife, there are plenty of bars and clubs.
 There is something for everyone at Ocean City.

-Of course, the most important part of Ocean City is 10-mile beach.
-It's really clean, especially considering some other beaches along the eastern shore, and on the weekends, it's is packed all summer long.
+Of course, the most important part of Ocean City is the 10-mile beach.
+It's really clean, especially considering some other beaches along the eastern shore, and on the weekends, it is packed all summer long.
 It is a blast to be in the crowds when the beach is swarming.
 You can always get in the ocean or just lay in the sun.

 You do not have to pay to hit the beach, but if you are planning a day trip, you can expect to pay for parking.
 While driving to Ocean City, make sure to pack some great music to keep you going.
 The drive getting there can be a little dull; there are fields as far as the eye can see.
 If watching the crops is not your thing, make sure your radio is working!